tomgenoni/jels/README.md

 - In this case `.foo` will be red its width is 500px or greater.
 - If less than or equal to 350px its background will be green.
 - If its width is between 351px and 500px the background will be blue.

+## Demo

+Download or clone this repond and try out the [demo](https://github.com/tomgenoni/jels/blob/master/demo/index.html) to see an example in action.